graphql-aspnet/graphql-aspnet.github.io/docs/quick/code-examples.md

 Reusing the previous example, here we make use of `this.BadRequest()` to automatically generate an appropriate error message in the response when model validation fails.
 Field origin information including the path array and line/column number of the original query are wired up automatically.

-> Note: Unlike WebAPI `BadRequest()` doesn't generate a HTTP Status 400 error.
-If there are multiple fields being resolved GraphQL can still generate a partial response and render helpful data for other parts of the query.

 ```csharp
 // C# Controller
 public class PersonsController : GraphController